Lowdham railway station: History

 In 2017, the Nottingham-bound platform was extended to compensate for the reduction in usable platform caused by the positioning of one of the new signals.

 In October 2020, the 1896 signal box at the level crossing was removed overnight to be restored by charity Lowdham Railway Heritage as a museum.

 Stationmasters

 The station suffered difficulties with its early station masters.
-The Stamford Mercury of 10 May 1861 records that Leonard Moore committed suicide by hanging on 8 May 1861, and reported that he was the fifth station master at Lowdham who has either committed suicide or suffered imprisonment for embezzling the money of the Midland Railway Company.
+The Stamford Mercury of 10 May 1861 records that Leonard Moore committed suicide by hanging on 8 May 1861; it reported that he was the fifth station master at Lowdham who has either committed suicide or suffered imprisonment for embezzling the money of the Midland Railway Company.